DanielDiNardi/Hoderiko/README.md

 # Hoderiko
-HAM App

-To find the files to the Hoderiko Attendance Manager, head to the master branch.
+To find the files to the Hoderiko Attendance Manager (HAM), head to the master branch.